Mildenhall, Suffolk: Early Modern history

-With the Dissolution of the Monasteries in 1536, ownership of the town was transferred to Edward North, 1st Baron North, whose son, Roger North, became resident in Mildenhall for a time.
+With the Dissolution of the Monasteries in 1536, ownership of the town was transferred to Edward North, 1st Baron North, whose son, Roger North, lived in Mildenhall for a time.
 Ownership of the Mildenhall estate remained with the North family for many decades.
-It was Henry North, who upon retirement, built the Manor house at Mildenhall.
+It was Henry North who, upon retirement, built the Manor house at Mildenhall.

-Sir Henry North was elected MP for Suffolk in 1673, but he died a bachelor and so ownership of the estate passed to Sir Thomas Hanmer.
-Hanmer was elected Speaker of the House of Commons in 1714 and spent little time in his estate, he also died without an heir and ownership then passed to Thomas Bunbury, who also became MP for Suffolk.
+Sir Henry North was elected MP for Suffolk in 1685, but he died a bachelor and so ownership of the estate passed to Sir Thomas Hanmer.
+Hanmer was elected Speaker of the House of Commons in 1714 and spent little time in his estate.
+He also died without an heir, and ownership then passed to Thomas Bunbury, who also became MP for Suffolk.

-In 1810 Joseph Smedley was able to hire a building as a temporary theatre for two pounds.
+In 1810 Joseph Smedley was able to hire a building as a temporary theatre for £2.

 Modern history

 The Bunbury family held the manor of Mildenhall until the estate was broken up in 1933.
 RAF Mildenhall was officially opened in 1934 and served as a base for RAF Bomber Command during the Second World War.
 In 1950, the US Air Force took over its operation.

+On 1 April 2019 the parish of West Row was split from Mildenhall, on 10 October 2023 the parish was renamed from "Mildenhall" to "Mildenhall High".

 The town

-Mildenhall centres on a market place with a 16th-century hexagonal market cross and town pump.
-The town's market is held here on every Friday and originated as a weekly chartered market in, it is believed, the 15th century.
+Mildenhall is centred on a market place with a 16th-century hexagonal market cross and town pump.
+The town's market is held here every Friday; it originated as a weekly chartered market in (it is believed) the 15th century.
 In 1934 Mildenhall was the start point of the MacRobertson Air Race to Melbourne, Australia.

-Mildenhall has its own radio station, ZACK FM (Forest Heath Public Radio), broadcasting on 105.3 FM; the transmitter is located at the top of St Mary's Church and radiates 100 W. The station format is classic and current hits plus specialist shows, and broadcasts 24 hours a day with a mix of music, news and information.

 The town is the subject and namesake of a song by The Shins, as well as being mentioned in passing in the Pink Floyd song "Let There Be More Light" on the 1968 album A Saucerful of Secrets as a speculated location for first contact between humanity and extraterrestrial life: